 4 Things to ask your web developer

-1. How many websites have you built?
+1. How many websites have you designed and launched?

 3. Can I visit your office?